 Shortness of breath and fatigue.
 Restricted blood flow limits the amount of oxygen your heart gets (a condition called ischemia), and that can leave you exhausted and out of breath even after doing your normal activities.

 Heart attack.
-Sometimes, the first symptom of CAD may be a heart attack.
+While techinically not a "symptom," your first sign of CAD may be a heart attack.
 This occurs when you have what’s called silent ischemia, in which you don’t experience chest pain or other warning signs.

-Your doctor will dig deeper in search of signs of CAD using the following tests:
+Your doctor will dig deeper in search of signs of CAD using some or all of the following tests:

 Electrocardiogram (EKG): This quick, painless test measures the electrical activity of your heart and can pinpoint abnormalities typical of CAD.